Résumé Writing Guidelines and Templates

 - Qualifying: descriptors, software programs you used, businesses or high profile clients’ names with whom you may have worked, answer who, what, when, where, why and how.

 - Name/Phone Number/E-Mail Address – This information can be anywhere at the top of the page.
 Your name should be in a larger font than the rest of the résumé.
 For security reasons, you don’t necessarily need to use a physical address any longer, as résumé are posted all over the internet.

-- Objective – An Objective should always be used unless you are a 1st year MBA who does not yet know your career direction.
+- Objective – An objective should be used (unless you are a 1st year MBA who does not yet know your career direction).
 An objective should be clear, concise and tailored for each position.
-“A ——— position to fully utilize and merge nearly # years of —– and —— experience with my current MBA curriculum (or MBA Degree) expected this spring.”
+“A ——— position to fully utilize and merge nearly # years of —– and —— experience with my current curriculum (or degree), expected this spring.”
 Once you have stated an objective on your résumé, you must be sure that all the information which follows supports and is focused toward that objective.

 - Profile or Specialties - This section can further target your résumé and can be written in a few sentences or be a horizontal list of ‘buzz’ words such as: “Financial Analysis | Marketing | Strategy | Leadership | Visionary”